-- To meet with parents/carers and child to complete the 'parental interview pupil information sheet' and 'my language profile', prior to the child starting school. - To follow the Local Authority International New Arrivals Admission and Induction Guidance provided by ETMAS - Contacting the child's previous school, if applicable. - To support baseline information in Foundation stage - Provide assessment of the children soon after they enter the school in KS1. - Contacting EMTAS for support and advice if necessary. - Supporting colleagues to plan and assess, if necessary, and ensuring the delivery of the curriculum is at an appropriate level for the child. - Supporting staff in their professional development of EAL - Maintaining high expectations - Keeping an up to date with current teaching methods and EAL issues. - Supporting parents - Arranging for translations if necessary - Offering access to appropriate learning material in a variety of languages. - Being sensitive and empathetic to children's differing experiences. - Ensure that there are clear criteria for any intervention, which involves withdrawing new arrivals from the classroom for short periods of time. - Ensure that parents of new arrivals are involved in a review meeting after 4-6 weeks to discuss the pupil's integration, academic progress, language development and targets. - Ensure that when the initial assessment takes place, there is a focus on subject knowledge and skills as well as the pupil's ability to express themselves in English.
+- To meet with parents/carers and child to complete the 'parental interview pupil information sheet' and 'my language profile', prior to a new arrival starting school. - To follow the Local Authority International New Arrivals Admission and Induction Guidance provided by ETMAS. - Contacting the child's previous school, if applicable. - Contacting EMTAS for support and advice if necessary. - Supporting colleagues to plan and assess, if necessary, and ensuring the delivery of the curriculum is at an appropriate level for the child. - Supporting staff in their professional development of EAL - Maintaining high expectations - Keeping an up to date with current teaching methods and EAL issues. - Supporting parents - Arranging for translations if necessary - Offering access to appropriate learning material in a variety of languages. - Being sensitive and empathetic to children's differing experiences. - Ensure that there are clear criteria for any intervention, which may involve withdrawing new arrivals from the classroom for short periods of time during the school day. - Ensure that parents of new arrivals are invited to a review meeting after 4-6 weeks to discuss the pupil's integration, academic progress, language development and targets. - Ensure that when the initial assessment takes place, there is an equal focus on speaking, listening, reading and writing.